 I use the power of expectation in my blog posts.
 I’ve found it’s the easiest way to build awareness and anticipation, keeping my readers waiting for my next post.

-In my recent update on the $100,000 Challenge, I concluded the post by building up the reader’s expectation:
+In my update on the $100,000 Challenge, I concluded the post by building up the reader’s expectation:

 Expectation and anticipation can increase the desire to read your blog posts, even if your readers originally planned to skim.

 As simple as it may seem, warming your readers up to a future event, product launch, blog post or email can put you on the path to content marketing success.

 Tactic #4: Use Power Words to Influence Reader’s Emotion

 Skilled copywriters use power words to evoke a greater emotional response in readers.
 Skim through any piece of sales copy and you’ll find a lot of power words included to keep you engaged.

 People connect with brands that have engaging content.
 According to Skyworld, “68% of people spend their time reading about brands that interest them.”

 So what’s the secret to engaging content?
 There are lots of effective techniques, but one of the most powerful is leveraging power words to captivate readers.

 The reverse is also true.
 Titles with weak words will not compel people to click.